es-shims/String.prototype.isWellFormed/README.md

 An ESnext spec-compliant `String.prototype.isWellFormed` shim/polyfill/replacement that works as far down as ES3.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
-It works in an ES3-supported environment and complies with the proposed [spec](https://tc39.es/proposal-is-usv-string/).
+It works in an ES3-supported environment and complies with the expected ES2024 [spec](https://tc39.es/proposal-is-usv-string/).

 Because `String.prototype.isWellFormed` depends on a receiver (the `this` value), the main export takes the string to operate on as the first argument.